-In the mobile web services domain, the resource constrained mobile devices are used as both web service clients and providers, still preserving the basic web services architecture in the wireless environments.
-While mobile web service clients are quite common these days, the research with providing web services from smart phones is still sparse.
-In our mobile web service provisioning project one such Mobile Host was developed proving the feasibility of concept[11]-[14]
+In the mobile web services domain and the resource constrained mobile devices are used as both web service clients and providers still preserving the basic web services architecture in the wireless networks, While mobile web service clients are quite common in these days and the research with providing web services from smart phones is still sparse as our mobile web service provisioning project one such Mobile Host was developed proving the feasibility of concept[11]-[14]

-In this chapter, the currently used implementation techniques for SOAs are discussed.
+chapter, In this the currently implementation techniques for SOAs are discussed.
 The focus is on the traditional model of Web services, using SOAP for transferring data, WSDL for describing the services and Universal Description, Discovery, and Integration (UDDI) for service discovery.
 In order to evaluate service description, the current status of XML schema description languages is described.
 The description of the traditional Web service model is augmented with a description of the REST architecture and the use of the REST model in building SOAs.
-The issue of underlying protocol stack is taken up with considering how Web services implementations need to interact with lower level protocols, in particular HyperText Transfer Protocol (HTTP).
+The issue of underlying protocol stack is taken up with considering how Web services implementations need to interact with lower level protocols, in particular Hyper Text Transfer Protocol (HTTP).

-Generally, the WSDL document, that defines and describes a web service, consists of information specific to the location of the service (binding information) and the operations (methods) the service exposes.
+Generally, the WSDL documents, it defines and describes a web service, consists of information specific to the location of the service (binding information) and the operations (methods) the service exposes.
 The web services are published by advertising these WSDL documents in a UDDI registry.
-The registry maintains a reference of the WSDL documents.
-Any potential web service client searches for the service in the public registry, gets the description of the service and tries to access the service using the information specified by the WSDL.
-Since the Mobile Host is implemented on the smart phone, mostly by using the basic web services architecture, the standard WSDL and UDDI registry can theoretically be used to describe and publish the services.
-Obtaining the binding information of the mobile web services can be tricky as it needs the IP address of the Mobile Host, where the services are deployed.
+The registry maintains a reference of the WSDL documents or Any other potential web service client searches for the service in the public registry and gets the description of the service and tries to access the service using the information specified by the WSDL.
+Since the Mobile Host is implemented on the smart phone mostly by using the basic web services architecture, the standard WSDL and UDDI registry can theoretically be used to describe and publish the services. retrieving the binding information of the mobile web services can be tricky as it needs the IP address of the Mobile Host, where the services are deployed.
 Different means of accessing the services deployed on the Mobile Host are observed in [16].

-Mobile devices are getting more pervasive, and it is becoming increasingly necessary to integrate web services into applications that run on these devices.
-We introduce a novel approach for dynamically invoking web service methods from mobile devices with minimal user intervention that only involves entering a search phrase and values for the method parameters.
-The architecture overcomes technical challenges that involve consuming discovered services dynamically by introducing a man-inthe middle (MIM) server that provides a web service whose responsibility is to discover needed services and build the client-side proxies at runtime.
-The architecture moves to the MIM server energy-consuming tasks that would otherwise run on the mobile device.
-Such tasks involve communication with servers over the Internet, XMLparsing of files, and on-the-fly compilation of source code.
+Mobile devices are getting more pervasive and it is becoming increasingly necessary to integrate web services into applications that run on those devices and We introduce a novel approach for dynamically invoking web service methods from mobile devices with minimal user intervention that only involves entering a search phrase and values for the method parameters as grounded.
+The architecture overcomes technical challenges that involve consuming discovered services dynamically by introducing a man-in-the middle (MIM) server that provides a web service whose responsibility is to discover needed services and build the client-side proxies at runtime and the architecture moves to the MIM server energy-consuming tasks that would otherwise run on the mobile device environment Such tasks involve communication with servers over the Internet during XML-parsing of files, and on-the-fly compilation of source code.